valerioventuri/voms/src/main/java/org/italiangrid/voms/settings/README.md

 This is internal documentation, meant to be used by developers

+# Configuration module for VOMS

+This module loads the service configuration, and provides methods to other modules for accessing configuration values.

 The configuration module is based on the [Typesafe config library](https://github.com/typesafehub/config).

 The format used for the configuration file is the HOCON format ( “Human-Optimized Config Object Notation”),